CHDamian/C_projects/README.md

 ## Metaprogramming - Fibbonacci numbers (C++)

-Library makes simple language and interpreter with Fibbonacci numbers as literals, using metaprogramming in C++
+Library makes simple language and interpreter with Fibbonacci numbers as literals, using metaprogramming in C++ (use Clang to compile)

 ## Implicit Treap - Algorythmic task (C++)